paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 Pub.
 L. 89–329, title V, § 509, as added by Pub.
 L. 90–35, § 8, provided that title V of Pub.
 L. 89–329 could be cited as the “Education Professions Development Act”, prior to the general amendment of title V of Pub.
 L. 89–329 by Pub.
 L. 99–498, title V, § 501(a), Oct.
 17, 1986, 100 Stat.
 1495.

-For short title of [section 1092(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1092/f&num=0&edition=prelim) as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, see [section 1092(f)(18) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1092/f/18&num=0&edition=prelim).
+For short title of [section 1092(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1092/f&num=0&edition=prelim) as the Jeanne Clery Campus Safety Act, see [section 1092(f)(19) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1092/f/19&num=0&edition=prelim).

 #### Emergency Financial Aid Grants
 Pub.
 L. 116–260, div.
 N, title II, § 277, Dec.
 27, 2020, 134 Stat.
 1980, provided that: “(a) In general.—In the case of a student receiving a qualified emergency financial aid grant—“(1) such grant shall not be included in the gross income of such individual for purposes of the Internal Revenue Code of 1986 [[26 U.S.C.
 1](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section1&num=0&edition=prelim) et seq.], and “(2) such grant shall not be treated as described in subparagraph (A), (B), or (C) of section 25A(g)(2) of such Code [[26 U.S.C.
 25A(g)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section25A/g/2&num=0&edition=prelim)]. “(b) Definitions.—For purposes of this subsection, the term ‘qualified emergency financial aid grant’ means—“(1) any emergency financial aid grant awarded by an institution of higher education under section 3504 of the CARES Act [section 3504 of Pub.
 L. 116–136, set out below], “(2) any emergency financial aid grant from an institution of higher education made with funds made available under section 18004 of the CARES Act [Pub.
 L. 116–136, [20 U.S.C.
 3401](./chapter-048-department-of-education.md#section-3401) note], and “(3) any other emergency financial aid grant made to a student from a Federal agency, a State, an Indian tribe, an institution of higher education, or a scholarship-granting organization (including a tribal organization, as defined in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.5304 [sic])) for the purpose of providing financial relief to students enrolled at institutions of higher education in response to a qualifying emergency (as defined in section 3502(a)(4) of the CARES Act [section 3502(a)(4) of Pub.
 L. 116–136, set out below]). “(c) Limitation.—This section shall not apply to that portion of any amount received which represents payment for teaching, research, or other services required as a condition for receiving the qualified emergency financial aid grant. “(d) Effective date.—This section shall apply to qualified emergency financial aid grants made after March 26, 2020.”